cherylperyl/gobbler/backend/simple_services/user/README.md

 Stores user data.
 See [Database Schema](#database-schema) to see what details are stored.
 ___
 ## To run
-`docker compose up`
+`docker compose up --build`

 Use browser to access http://localhost:8081/swagger/index.html to view and test the available endpoints.

+To shut down: `docker compose down`

 ## Todos
 - put this on a server